Visit our Sister Sites:

 Butterfly lovers take note.....
 Butterflies are attracted to Achillea.

 The second way to start Achillea in your flowerbed, is to separate a group of plants that have been growing for a couple of years.
-Dig them up with plenty of roots, and transplant to their new home.
+Dig them up with plenty of roots, and transplant small clumps into their new home.
 Water well after transplanting.

 Achillea are very easy to grow.
 They prefer full sun and a well drained soil.
 They will do well in average soils and tolerate dry soil conditions.

-Water them during extended dry periods, once or twice per week.
+Water plants during extended dry periods, once or twice per week.

 Add a general purpose fertilizer once or twice a season.

-In rich soil, Achillea will grow tall, 1-3 feet, and may require staking.
+In rich soil, Achillea will grow 1-3 feet tall, and may require staking.

-Achillea will bloom in the first year.
+Spring planted Achillea blooms in the first year.
 Once flowers begin, they will continue to do so until frost.
-As hardy perennials, they will survive light frosts.
-After a hard freeze, they will go dormant for the winter.
+As hardy perennials will continue growing after light frosts.
+After a hard freeze, the plants go dormant for the winter.

 Cutting back plants in mid-summer after the first bloom will encourage more blooms, and helps to maintain an attractive appearance.